-With so many articles focusing on the thousands of things to see and do, it can be difficult to decide what things to avoid in Paris.
+With so many articles focusing on the thousands of things to see and do, it can be difficult to pinpoint the key mistakes to avoid making on your Paris vacation.
 It’s important to remember that this list is based on my own experiences and that each individual will have their own preferences of things to avoid in Paris according to their interests and travel styles.

 Your vacation time is limited, so be sure to make the most of it.